howset/so_long/README.md

 9. Printing movement on screen was trivial as well, just replace the line that prints movement to shell with mlx_string_put.
 Some display adjustments was necessary though.

 10. The animation display was achieved by loading different sprites (xpms) and declaring an int variable (frame) that increments and hooked to the loop.
-Every increment of the frame calls to a function that displays a different sprite for an animated look.
+Each increment of the frame calls a function that displays a different sprite for an animated look.

-Some things that I tried but was not done/successful:
+Some things that I tried/considered but was not done/successful:
 1. Changing player sprite according to directions.
 Facing left, right, up, down.
 The sprites I already have, but I decided against having it to avoid a bloated project.
 2. Movement of enemy patrol for the same reason and I think that (may) require another step of effort which was not very beneficial.
 3. Animating player when collecting stuffs or change the exit tile when exiting the map was permittable (all stuffs are collected), but again, does not seem very beneficial to do.
 4. Having layers.
-I first tried just pushing/putting a transparent player xpm over a floor tile, but it ended up just covering the floor tile with the transparent part of the player xpm being rendered as an opaque black.
+I first tried just pushing/putting a transparent xpm over a floor tile, but it ended up just covering the floor tile with the transparent part of the player xpm being rendered as an opaque black.
 There is a trick to this as explained by pulgamecanica's blog, but it seems to be too much work to do.
 Here every pixel of the player xpm has to be read, interpreted as transparent, then "pushed" to the floor tile.
 I decided to just make every xpm that I use has a floor background (manual work in GIMP), so in the end I only have one "layer" of images/display.